 When You use a Participating Provider, You pay only applicable Copayments.
-Not all services are subject to Copayments and You pay a maximum of two Copayments per visit for services billed by the same Provider:

-- One Copayment applies to charges for an office visit and/or office surgery. - One Copayment applies to charges for laboratory and/or radiology services provided in the same visit.
-If a laboratory test and/or radiology test is sent to an outside Provider, an additional Copayment(s) will apply.
+Not all services are subject to Copayments, and You pay a maximum of one Copayment per visit for all services (office visits, office surgery, laboratory services and radiology services) billed by the same Provider.
+If a laboratory test and/or radiology test is sent to an outside Provider, an additional Copayment may apply.

 Except as noted, Your Copayment is \$25.
-After You pay any applicable Copayments, charges for these services will be paid directly to the Participating Provider in accordance with the Program's Schedule of Allowances.
-However, when the allowed amount for a service is less than the Copayment, You are responsible for the lesser amount.
+After You pay any applicable Copayment, charges for these services will be paid directly to the Participating Provider in accordance with the Program's Schedule of Allowances.
+However, when the Allowed Amount for a service is less than the Copayment, You are responsible for the lesser amount.